 Come for a weekday set lunch if you can.
 It costs “only” $39 (2 courses) or $44 (3 courses).
 A la carte dishes here are some of the priciest on Dempsey Hill, ranging from $32 (for gnocchi!) to $78 (roast chicken).
 There are quite a few options for 2 to share, because ~romantic~.

 Back to top

 Jumbo Seafood hardly needs an introduction.
 As most Singaporeans would know, seafood dishes at such places don’t have fixed prices but are based on “seasonal price”.

 You should also sign up for Jumbo Rewards for a 10% discount.
 It costs $20 but you get a $20 credit, so it’s essentially free.
-Plus, you earn Jumbo$1 per $20 spent (about 5%) which can offset your next visit.
+Plus, you earn a 5% rebate in the form of Jumbo Dollars which can offset your next visit.

 Better still, sign up at least 15 days before your birthday to get $100 in e-vouchers which you can use with a minimum spend of $200 at Jumbo.

 Long Beach Dempsey (~$60/pax)

 What can I say?
 Apparently people love going to Dempsey Hill for chilli crab.
 Prices and food items at Long Beach Dempsey are similar to Jumbo’s.